Phobos-developers/Phobos/docs/User-Interface.md

 - Cameos arranged in a pyramid shape.
 - `ExclusiveSWSidebar.Interval` specific how many leptons between two columns.
 - `ExclusiveSuperWeaponSidebar.Max` controls the maximum number of icons on the leftmost side, which also depends on the current game resolution.
+- `ExclusiveSWSidebar.MaxColumn` controls that maximum count of columns.
 - You can also launch first 10 SW by hotkey.

 In `uimd.ini`: